bivek520/check_your_air/README.md

 ### Motivation

-Kathmandu, my home city hits the record high of air pollution.
-To track the quality of air I build this web application.
+Kathmandu, my home city, hits a new record for air pollution.
+To track the quality of air, I have developed this web application.

 ---